ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 1. Responds to the source with the appropriate message.
 1. In case of Exceptions, system triggers relevant error messages

-#### B. Update and Delete a Document Category in the Document Category Masterdata DB
+#### B. Update and Delete a Document Category in the Document Category Masterdata Database

 ##### (i) Update

-On receiving a request to update a Document Category with the input parameters (code, name, descr, lang_code and is_active), the system update the Document Category in the Document Category DB for the Code received as per the below listed steps
+On receiving a request to update a Document Category with the input parameters (code, name, descr, lang_code and is_active), the system update the Document Category in the Document Category Database for the Code received as per the below listed steps
 1. Validates if all required input parameters have been received as listed below for each specific request
    * code - character (36) - Mandatory
    * name - character (64) - Mandatory